 1. In Your Title

-The title (also known as headline or meta title) will be the first thing that gets seen in the search engine result pages (SERPs).
+The blog post title (also known as headline or meta title) will be the first thing that gets seen in the search engine result pages (SERPs).
 So it’s important that this is what your reader is looking for and will want to make them click on your post.

 Ideally this should be between 50 – 60 characters in length.
 Any longer than that and you run the risk of Google cutting off parts of your headline.